 In August 2013, Compugen signed a research and discovery collaboration and license agreement with Bayer for the development and commercialization of antibody-based therapeutics for cancer immunotherapy against ILDR2.
 After achieving all preclinical stage milestones, this program was transferred to Bayer for further development.

-In April 2018, Bayer disclosed BAY 1905254, a novel immune checkpoint inhibitor for cancer immunotherapy targeting ILDR2.
-BAY 1905254 is a human/mouse cross-reactive antibody blocking the immunosuppressive activity of ILDR2.
-BAY 1905254 has exhibited anti-tumor activity as a monotherapy in various mouse models, and was also shown to have additive anti-tumor effects in combination with other cancer therapy approaches in those models, indicating the possibility for multiple combination uses in cancer immunotherapy.
+In April 2018, Bayer disclosed BAY 1905254 a human/mouse cross-reactive antibody blocking the immunosuppressive activity of ILDR2.
+BAY 1905254 has exhibited anti-tumor activity as a monotherapy in various mouse models and was also shown to have additive anti-tumor effects in combination with other cancer therapy approaches, indicating the possibility for multiple combination uses in cancer immunotherapy.

 BAY 1905254 is currently being evaluated in a Phase 1 study in patients with advanced solid tumors.
-The study an open-label, dose escalation study designed to evaluate the safety and tolerability of BAY 1905254.
+The study, sponsored and conducted by Bayer, an open-label, dose escalation study designed to evaluate the safety and tolerability of BAY 1905254.
 The Phase 1 study is currently enrolling patients in the United States.
 For additional information on the Phase 1 study click here.